JordanMarr/SqlHydra/README.md

 ### Setup

-1) You must install `SqlHydra` and `Myriad.Sdk` from NuGet.
+1) Install `SqlHydra` and `Myriad.Sdk` from NuGet.

-2) You must add a `myriad.toml` configuration file to your project with the following:
+2) Add a `myriad.toml` configuration file to your project with the following:

 ```toml
 [ssdt]
 namespace = "AdventureWorks"
 ```

-The generated F# records will be added to the namespace you configure.
+(The generated F# records will be added to the namespace you configure.)

-3) Add an `ItemGroup` to your .fsproj file to configure a .dacpac input file and a .fs output file:
+3) Add an `ItemGroup` to your .fsproj file to configure a .dacpac input file and an .fs output file:

 ```xml
     <ItemGroup>